-Get Out is not the only film out this year to deal with the structural politics of race in America.
-But it's probably the only one to mould said politics into a taut, comic, terrifying, destabilising piece of classic horror.
+Get Out isn't the only film released this year that deals with the structural politics of race in America.
+But it's probably the only one to mold said politics into a taut, comic, terrifying, destabilizing piece of classic horror.

-In the year that Moonlight scooped a Best Picture Oscar, _Get Out _is another cutting-edge, trope-skewering black narrative; the villains here aren't monsters from the Deep South or swastika-bearing Nazis, but liberal white folk from Middle America.
-Having made its writer-director Jordan Peele – best-known as half of US comedy duo Key and Peele – the first black person to head up a $100 million-grossing debut, it's set to also clean up on this side of the Atlantic.
+In the year that Moonlight scooped an Oscar for best picture, Get Out is another cutting-edge, trope-skewering black narrative; the villains here aren't monsters from the Deep South or swastika-bearing Nazis, but liberal white folk from Middle America.
+Having made its writer-director Jordan Peele—best-known as half of US comedy duo Key and Peele—the first black person to head up a $100 million-grossing debut, it's set to clean up not just in the States, but across the pond as well.

-At its centre are a mixed-race couple, Rose (Girls' Allison Williams) and Chris (Black Mirror and Skins actor Daniel Kaluuya).
-A weekend away at her parents' house descends into something rather unsavoury, with Chris soon noticing the strange behaviour of the black people he encounters; housekeeper Georgina is seemingly sweet but speaks in cold non-sequiturs, groundskeeper Walter is oddly protective of Rose and visitor Logan flies into a rage, nose bleeding, when a camera flash goes off.
-And then there's Rose's mum, a psychiatrist who is a little too keen on wanting to hypnotise Chris, apparently so he can quit smoking.
+At its center is a mixed-race couple, Rose (Girls' Allison Williams) and Chris (Black Mirror and Skins actor Daniel Kaluuya).
+A weekend away at Rose's parents' house descends into something rather unsavory, with Chris soon noticing the strange behavior of the black people he encounters.
+Housekeeper Georgina seems sweet, but speaks in cold non-sequiturs.
+Groundskeeper Walter is oddly protective of Rose, and visitor Logan flies into a rage, nose bleeding, when a camera flash goes off.
+And then there's Rose's mom, a psychiatrist who is a little too keen on wanting to hypnotize Chris, apparently so he can quit smoking.

-Unlike Peele, Kaluuya himself isn't a horror buff ("some boys were babysitting me as a kid and they kept on showing me Freddie Krueger – it creeped me out.
-Whenever I used to go toilet at night I thought he was behind the door – it fucked me up"), but the script struck a chord with him as a young black man.
-"I was like '12 Years a Slave: The Horror Movie' – fucking yes!
+Unlike Peele, Kaluuya himself isn't a horror buff ("some boys were babysitting me as a kid and they kept on showing me Freddy Krueger—it creeped me out.
+Whenever I used to go toilet at night I thought he was behind the door—it fucked me up"), but the script struck a chord with him as a young black man.
+"I was like, '12 Years a Slave: The Horror Movie'—fucking yes!
 My friends would love this.'
 I felt like it was really fresh, and it made me feel some shit," he tells me over the phone from the US, where he's filming Marvel's Black Panther reboot.

 The 27-year-old is razor-sharp, and speaks in the same slang-heavy way many working class black guys do in London.
 It's a testament to his skills that he's entirely believable as an African American who instantly worries about what Rose's parents will think of his race.